Some Remarks on Lower Bounds for Queue Machines (Preliminary Report): Preliminaries

 \section{Preliminaries}

 Queue machines are usually defined in the same way as Turing machines, the storage consisting of one or several queues instead of tapes \cite{Vollmar70,Li88ic,Li92,Huehne93}.
-The machines have a separate one-way input tape and (determined by a finite control) can do the following in one step: \begin{itemize} \item Read zero or one symbol from the input. \item Pop zero or one symbol from the queue.. \item Push zero or one symbol onto the queue. \item Change state. \end{itemize} Acceptance is indicated in different ways: By writing a 0 or a 1 \cite{Li88ic} or by empty storage \cite{Vollmar70,Li92,Huehne93}.
+The machines have a separate one-way input tape and (determined by a finite control) can do the following in one step: \begin{itemize} \item Read zero or one symbol from the input. \item Pop zero or one symbol from the queue. \item Push zero or one symbol onto the queue. \item Change state. \end{itemize} Acceptance is indicated in different ways: By writing a 0 or a 1 \cite{Li88ic} or by empty storage \cite{Vollmar70,Li92,Huehne93}.
 A {\em simple buffer automaton} in the sense of \cite{Vollmar70} is a queue machine accepting with empty storage and working in real-time (one input symbol is read in each step).
-Notice that in \cite{Vollmar70} the empty string is by definition not accepted.
+Notice that in \cite{Vollmar70} the empty string is not accepted by definition.

 The Post machine from \cite{Manna74} is more restricted and has no separate input tape.
 The input is initially stored on the queue instead.
 This model is surprisingly powerful and can accept languages like $\{ a^nb^n \mid n\ge 0\}$ in linear time (the algorithm in \cite[Example~1-9]{Manna74} is quadratic).
-Lower bounds carry over to this model, since the contents of the input tape can be transferred to the queue and then the Post machine can be simulated in real-time.
+Lower bounds on models with a separate input tape carry over to this model, since a Post machine can be simulated without any overhead.
+In a first stage the input tape supplies symbols the Post machine would read from its queue.
+When the input has been consumed, the simulator switches to the queue.